Professor Visa Sponsorship Jobs in New Hampshire

 Which visa types are most common for professor roles in New Hampshire?

-The H-1B is the most widely used visa for full-time faculty positions, as professorial roles typically qualify as specialty occupations requiring a relevant advanced degree.
+The H-1B visa is the most widely used visa for full-time faculty positions, as professorial roles typically qualify as specialty occupations requiring a relevant advanced degree.
 The O-1A is an option for candidates with exceptional scholarly recognition.
-J-1 exchange visitor visas are common for visiting scholars and researchers.
-Some institutions also use TN status for Canadian and Mexican nationals in qualifying academic roles.
+J-1 visa exchange visitor visas are common for visiting scholars and researchers.
+Some institutions also use TN visa status for Canadian and Mexican nationals in qualifying academic roles.

 Which cities in New Hampshire have the most professor sponsorship jobs?